kevinwjin/BACON/README.md

 `CAPoly` is an R package for landmark-based Bayesian clustering of closed polygonal chains, relying on intrinsic shape features (i.e. relative interior angles and relative side lengths).
 The algorithm accepts a matrix, list, or dataframe containing the coordinates of closed polygonal chains, extracts the aforementioned inherent shape features, and clusters them by approximating posterior distributions using a Markov chain Monte Carlo method.

 ## Installation
-Execute one of the following commands in R, depending on your preference:
+Install CAPoly by one of the following methods, depending on your preference:

 ```R
 # Install from The Comprehensive R Archive Network (CRAN)